Outhman790/outhman790/README.md

 ---

 ## 🚀 About Me

 🎓 Ever since I was a kid, I was the kind of person who would take things apart just to see how they worked — and try to put them back together (sometimes successfully 😅).
 Whether it was modifying games, building simple websites, or experimenting with scripts, the urge to build has always been in me.

-Today, that same curiosity drives my journey as a fullstack web developer.
-I'm self-taught, passionate, and obsessed with turning ideas into real, functional software.
+Today, that same curiosity drives my journey as a **self-taught fullstack developer**.
+I started by hacking together PHP scripts and quickly moved on to building structured, scalable apps using **Node.js** and **Express** on the backend, and **React** with **TailwindCSS** on the frontend.

-🌟 With 25+ projects behind me (from simple PHP apps to scalable Node.js/React systems), I now focus on performance, maintainability, and real-world architecture.

-🧠 My current obsession: mastering DevOps — automating, scaling, and deploying things the smart way.

-🔥 What I’m Working On
+With 25+ projects under my belt — from simple PHP apps to fullstack systems — I’ve built strong skills in **REST API design**, **authentication**, **database modeling**, and clean, component-driven UI architecture.
+I love turning Figma designs into production-ready code with high accuracy, whether it's with TailwindCSS or raw CSS.

+🧠 My current obsession is mastering **DevOps**: automating deployment pipelines, managing cloud infrastructure, and scaling apps smartly using AWS services.

+## 🔭 Current Focus & Next Goals

-- Building **OGallery**, a fullstack image-sharing app with real-time features, admin tools, and a modern UI
+- 🚧 Finalizing **OGallery**, a fullstack image-sharing app with real-time features, admin tools, and AWS deployment
-- Learning and applying **DevOps principles**:
-  - EC2 instance provisioning and **Auto Scaling Groups**
-  - Reverse proxy and SSL setup with **Nginx**
-  - Runtime process management with **PM2**
-  - CI/CD pipelines using **GitHub Actions**
-  - **AWS S3** for image storage
+- 🌐 Deepening DevOps skills: **Nginx**, **CI/CD pipelines**, **Auto Scaling Groups**, and **Terraform**
-  - **IAM roles and policies** for secure permissions
+- 🐳 Learning **Docker** for containerization and exploring **Kubernetes** for orchestration
-  - Preparing for future **Terraform** automation
+- 🎯 Preparing for **AWS Developer Associate Certification**
+- 📦 Building personal boilerplates for reusable, production-ready fullstack setups
+- 🧪 Getting hands-on with testing: writing unit tests, integration tests, and E2E flows

 🛠️ I'm not just coding — I'm focused on writing **clean, scalable, performant, and maintainable code** across both frontend and backend.